 Q+A: Harrow International School Bangkok

-Harrow International School Bangkok, a co-educational day and boarding school for students between 18 months and 18 years, answers our questions and takes us on a virtual tour...
+Harrow International School Bangkok, a co-educational day and boarding school for students aged between 18 months and 18 years, answers our questions and takes us on a virtual tour...

 What happens when parents visit the school?

 Our Admissions Team will be pleased to provide you with a tour of the school and answer any questions that you may have relating to your child’s education.
 Make an appointment by filling in the ‘Initial Contact Form’ on our website, or by contacting the Admissions Team.
 Please see our school profile (link above) for contact details.

 Admission testing varies depending on the year group.
 Generally testing would include English, Mathematics and an interview.
 An in-class assessment may be required for younger students.
 If there is an available place within the appropriate year group, and the consideration criteria has been met, the student will be invited to visit Harrow Bangkok to complete the assessments.